true-while/pg-ai-azd/Demoguides/demogide.md

 <img src="https://raw.githubusercontent.com/petender/azd-fdcdn/main/Demoguides/FDCDN/FDCDN_ResourceGroup_Overview.png" alt="FDCDN Resource Group" style="width:70%;">
 <br></br>

-### 2. What can I demo from this scenario after deployment
+### What can I demo from this scenario after deployment

+### 1. DP-3021.
+Provision and configure PostgreSQL

+Following demo will intorduces the provisioned services and demonstart how to configure PostgreSQL parameters.

+The following set of paramters could be configured from the page:

+**work_mem**: For sorting and hash tables.
+maintenance_work_mem: For vacuuming and reindexing.
+autovacuum_work_mem: Used by autovacuum processes.
+temp_buffers: Stores temporary tables.
+effective_cache_size: For OS and DB disk caching.

 1. In this scenario, you are streaming images on a webpage, loaded from 3 different storage back-ends.
 The first scenario involves pulling them in from the App Service local storage folder.
 1. Navigate to the **App Service**, and open the **web app URL** in the browser.